How to Handle Dental Emergencies – West Seneca, NY

 When you eat, bits of food can become lodged in between your teeth.
 Most of the time, food particles left in your mouth are broken down, but some can remain and get stuck.
 Not only can this cause oral discomfort, but the stuck material can also actually move your teeth slightly out of alignment with time.
 Using floss, try to gently remove the debris.
 You can also try utilizing a toothpick, but do not attempt to use a knife or other sharp object, as you can accidentally harm the gum tissue or scratch tooth enamel.

 An extruded tooth is a tooth that is clearly out of its socket but still attached to the gum tissue.
-Just like with a knocked-out tooth, you need to come into the office right away so that we can reposition the tooth back where it belongs.
+Just like with a knocked-out tooth, you need to come into the dental office right away so that we can reposition the tooth back where it belongs.
 Until you arrive, avoid touching any exposed root surface as much as possible.

 If you have an abscessed tooth, which is a collection of pus under the gum surface, chances are that you also have a severe toothache.
 Most of the time, an abscess develops near the root of an infected tooth, often requiring a root canal.
 For temporary relief, you can use over-the-counter pain medication and apply a cold compress to manage any swelling.

 If your tongue, gums, cheek, or lips are bleeding from an injury, rinse your mouth with salt water and use a clean cloth or gauze to slow down the bleeding.
 A cold compress can also help reduce swelling.
-If the injury does not stop bleeding after 10 minutes, go to the emergency room before coming to our office.
+If the injury does not stop bleeding after 10 minutes, go to the emergency room before coming to our dental office.
 Something more serious could be going on and needs immediate attention.

 I Need a Dental Checkup & Cleaning I am Looking for a Dentist for My Child I am Concerned About Bleeding Gums I Have a Cavity or Broken Tooth I am Missing One or More Teeth I am Unhappy with My Smile I Want a Straighter Smile I am Scared of the Dentist I am in Pain & Need Help I am Looking for Seniors Dentistry View Our Services